Illustration by Adelaide Tyrol

 In Leicester, Vermont, up a rutted driveway off Route 7, Kevin New cobbled together a sugarhouse out of an old goat barn and plywood.
-He boiled a lot of sap last spring, long after most sugarhouses had gone dormant.
-In fact, he boiled almost up until the leaves came out.
+He boiled a lot of sap this spring, long after most sugarhouses had gone dormant.
+In fact, he boiled into April, close to when the leaves came out.
 For his labors, he points to a neat double row of mason jars he has for sale along the back window of his shack.
 They’re filled with rich, red, birch syrup.

 Yes, birch syrup.

 New is part of a new wave of sugarmakers who are adding birch trees to their sugarbush portfolio.
-There’s enough promise in the pursuit that Cornell’s Sugar Maple Research and Extension Program and the University of Vermont’s Proctor Maple Research Center have begun doing experiments to find out how much sap – and sugar – birch trees produce.
+There’s enough promise in the pursuit that the University of Vermont’s Proctor Maple Research Center has begun doing experiments to find out how much sap — and sugar — birch trees produce.

 The water content of birch sap is a challenge.
-Typically, 40 to 60 gallons of maple sap yield one gallon of syrup.
-This spring, New averaged 116 gallons of birch sap to make one gallon of syrup, which means a lot of time in the sugarhouse, and, for traditional sugarmakers, a mighty big stack of cordwood.
-Birch sap flows more slowly from the tree than maple sap does, and it’s higher in fructose than maple sap, which means it scorches more easily when boiled.
+Typically, 40to 60gallons of maple sap yield one gallon of syrup.
+This spring, New averaged 116 gallons of birch sap to make one gallon of syrup,which means a lot of time in the sugarhouse, and, for traditional sugarmakers, a mighty big stack of cordwood.
+Birch sap is also higher in fructose than maple sap, which means it scorches more easily.

 The reward is in the price.
-One major Alaskan producer gets $328 a gallon.
+One major Alaskan producer gets $328 for a gallon.
 Last year, David Moore, a birch syrup producer in Lee, New Hampshire, charged $20 for an eight-ounce glass bottle.
-This year, he’s upped his price to $25 because his season was cut short by 80°F temperatures.
+This year, he’s upped his price to $25 because his season was cut short by80° F temperatures.

 It’s not hard to imagine that other ambitious producers will find birch syrup attractive.
 They could wind down their traditional six- or eight-week maple season, clean their gear, and head right into birch for another round of two to three weeks.